lingeringwillx/sims2py/README.md

 -----

 #### Subfiles (list of dicts)
+Usually called *entries*.
 Each element in this list contains the following:

 **'type':** int